TOURS COMPLETED

 There will be a half-day excursion in the countryside of East Lothian, visiting some beautiful homes and gardens: Gosford House, the private home of the Earl and Countess of Wemyss, famous for its alabaster interior; Greywalls Hotel (1901) by Edwin Lutjens, with garden by Gertrude Jekyll; Arniston House, an 18th century Palladian villa by noted architect William Adam); and the 12th century substantial ruins of Dirleton Castle.

 And finally, for some, the highlight of the entire tour: three days in Glasgow exploring most of the work of Glasgow-born architect Charles Rennie Mackintosh (1868-1928).
-After visiting his masterpiece, Hill House (at right), designed for publisher William Blackie in Helensburgh, explore the magnificent countryside of the Trossachs, and Loch Lomond, on the last day of the tour.
+After visiting his masterpiece, Hill House, designed for publisher William Blackie in Helensburgh, explore the magnificent countryside of the Trossachs, and Loch Lomond, on the last day of the tour.

 Return to Top